saona-raimundo/preexplorer/README.md

 # Disclaimer

-I have no connection with the gnuplot project.
+There is no connection with the gnuplot project.